Marcus Semien Player Props: Rangers vs. Angels

-The Texas Rangers, including Marcus Semien and his .579 slugging percentage over his past 10 games, battle starting pitcher Patrick Sandoval and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+On Tuesday, Marcus Semien (.575 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Lucas Giolito.
+First pitch is at 8:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Giants.
+He racked up five RBI (going 2-for-5 with a home run and a walk) in his last game against the Angels.

 Marcus Semien Game Info & Props vs. the Angels